verrazzano/docs/content/en/docs/setup/upgrade/_index.md

 ## Upgrade Verrazzano

-In one simple step, you can upgrade to a specified version of Verrazzano using this command:
+In one simple step, you can upgrade to a specified version of Verrazzano using this command.

 1. Update the `Verrazzano` resource to the desired version.